Brioche Bread Stuffing Recipe

 Preheat the oven, and spray a large baking dish with nonstick baking spray.

 Combine the ingredients.
-Scoop the cooled veggies on top of the stale, dried bread cubes.
+Scoop the cooled veggies on top of the stale, dried brioche cubes.
 Use your hands or a large spoon to combine the ingredients.
 (If you’re using your hands, use a squishing motion to incorporate everything.)

 Collage showing how to put together a brioche bread stuffing before baking